-In part, I think this mission stems from my genetics because my Choka (grandfather) Louis LaRose is one of the best political leaders ever for Native peoples.
-He served in the Army during Vietnam, served as the chairman for the Winnebago Tribal Council, and today he still provides his wisdom as a member of the tribal council despite Parkinson's Disease robbing him of his body.
+In part, I think this mission stems from my genetics because my Choka (grandfather) Louis LaRose is one of the best political leaders fever for Native peoples.
+He served as the Chairman for the Winnebago Tribal Council, and today he still provides his wisdom as a member of the Tribal Council despite Parkinson’s Disease robbing him of his body.
 (I love you Choka!)

 The other part of this mission comes from when I saw images of Black New Orleanians suffering in their hometown days after Hurricane Katrina had hit.
 I remember thinking that life on the Reservation for Natives is rough but that’s OK — it’s normal because our federal government doesn’t care about us.
 At the same time, I was upset that despite the United States’ money and power, Black people in a major American city weren’t getting the help they needed after the impact of a hurricane which we all knew was coming.
 After processing these thoughts, I realized (1) how screwed up my worldview was, and (2) I could change these realities not only for my people but for others who suffer in our country as well.

 After this realization, both parts came together to form my mission: I’m going to work in politics so that I could help people.